ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 * [[Eric]]: Installed Cygwin so that I could convert Dugger's _Sheaves and Homotopy Theory_ from dvi to pdf.
 I uploaded the pdf to the nLab and added links to all references to the paper.

-* [[Zoran ?koda]]: created [[comonad]], added more on [[connection for coring]] and [[semifree dga]].
+* [[Zoran Škoda]]: created [[comonad]], added more on [[connection for coring]] and [[semifree dga]].
 I think David'd confusion might be genuine: not to call with dash or not, that is easy question of exact synonyms, but rather how to cleanly separate DIFFERENT but similar notions of say biadjunction and pseudoadjunction; setups in which they appear: strict and nonstrict 2-categories and Gray categories; and kinds of (pseudo/2)-monads they induce...to mention a few.
 The Memoirs booklet by Tom Fiore and some papers by Lack, Marmolejo, Vitale, Kelly...may be useful to compare and decide in this regard.

 * [[David Corfield]]: Added a comment at [[free cocompletion]], which got me looking for "pseudoadjunction".
 I would trigger a new page for it, but don't know optimal naming conventions.